 The franchise agreement provides that three forms of revenue may be earned by the company which are margin, commission and fee income.
 Bendigo Bank decides the form of revenue the company earns on different types of products and services.
-The revenue earned by the company is dependent on the business that it generates, interest rates and funds transfer pricing and other factors, such as economic and local conditions.
+The revenue earned by the company is dependent on the business that it generates.
+It may also be affected by other factors, such as economic and local conditions, for example, interest rates.